datalad-handbook/book/docs/intro/installation.rst

 This should install :term:`Git`, :term:`git-annex`, and DataLad.
 The installer automatically configures the shell to make conda-installed tools accessible, so no further configuration is necessary.

+To update an existing installation with conda, use ``conda update datalad``.

 macOS/OSX
 """""""""